helenaboing/pns-docs/faq/common-issues.md

 ## Integration Issues

 ### Wallet Connection

 **Q: Wallet won't connect to PNS dApp?**

 **A:** Try:

+1. Check that you are using the correct network.
+Currently the only supported network is Westend Assethub.
-1. Update wallet software
+2. Update wallet software
-2. Clear browser cache
+3. Clear browser cache
-3. Use supported browser
+4. Use supported browser
-4. Check network settings
+5. Check network settings